JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ### Option 2.
 Configure SKIE {initial-collapse-state="collapsed" collapsible="true"}

-To set up the library, specify the SKIE plugin in `shared/build.gradle.kts` and click the **Sync Gradle Changes** button.
+To set up the library, specify the SKIE plugin in `sharedLogic/build.gradle.kts` and click the **Sync Gradle Changes** button.

 ```kotlin
 plugins {
    id("co.touchlab.skie") version "%skieVersion%"
 }
 ```

-> The 0.10.6 version of SKIE latest at the moment of writing does not support the latest Kotlin.
-> To use it, downgrade your Kotlin version to 2.2.10 in the `gradle/libs.versions.toml` file.
+TODO make version catalogs examples

+#### Consume the flow using SKIE

+You'll use a loop and the `await` mechanism to iterate through the `Greeting().greet()` flow and update the `greetings` property every time the flow emits a value.

+> IntelliJ IDEA and Android Studio can incorrectly report Swift errors in calls to Kotlin code while using SKIE.
+> This is a known issue with the library, which doesn't affect building and running the app.
 >
 {style="warning"}

-#### Consume the flow using SKIE

-You'll use a loop and the `await` mechanism to iterate through the `Greeting().greet()` flow and update the `greetings` property every time the flow emits a value.

 Make sure `ViewModel` is marked with the `@MainActor` annotation.
 The annotation ensures that all asynchronous operations within `ViewModel` run on the main thread